 Bitcoin, like anything, has some elements that everybody understands, and some that not everybody understands.

-1) People in industrialized nations have been trained to be stupid in some regards for thousands of years.
+1) People in industrialized nations have been trained to be slow in some regards for thousands of years.
 It has reached the point where vast sectors of society have an enforced stupidity that young people can latch on to.
-In other words a young person can ‘join a powerful gang’ by demonstrating this stupidity, and they can have confidence that their gang of fellow stupid people are in control and will back them up.
+In other words a young person can ‘join a powerful gang’ by demonstrating this slowness, and they can have confidence that their gang of fellow slow people are in control and will back them up.

-Here is an article in the news today about a popular gold supporter and his son.
+Here is an article in the news today about Peter Schiff, a popular gold supporter, and his son.

 His son says “Your understanding of money is flawed.
 You think the key determinant of a money’s soundness is possession of ‘intrinsic value’, a nonsensical concept.
 What differentiates sound money from fiat money is the former’s emergence on the free market rather than by coercive State edicts.”